dhoyle/splicedocs-jekyll/pages/CmdLineReference/CmdLineSyntax.md

 * The [Example Command Lines](#ExampleCommands){: .selected} section shows several examples of command lines.
 * Our [Scripting Splice Commands](cmdlineref_using_cliscripting.html) tutorial
-  describes how to create a script of <span class="AppCommand">splice&gt;</span> commands to run a series of operations like loading a number of files into your database
+  describes how to create a script of CLI commands to run a series of operations such as loading a number of files into your database

-The remainder of this section contains a reference page for each of the command line commands.
+The remainder of this section contains a reference page for each of the commands.

 ## splice&gt; Command Line Interpreter